 This is a must-have for any traveler who works remotely.
 Duex’s portable monitor connects to your laptop, and it can instantly replicate your work setup from back home.
 As a bonus, it’s also compatible with mobiles and gaming consoles.
 Duex’s portable monitor is the perfect gift for the tech-enthusiast who travels.

 Here we have another useful tool for techies who travel.
-Graphics tablets fall into the category of fun and practical gift ideas for travelers.
-They’re ideal for current or aspiring designers.
+Graphics tablets are fun and practical gift ideas for current and aspiring designers.
 The M708 has good reviews and comes at a palatable price point of $59.99.
 The tablet is compatible with Windows and Mac operating systems, but as of yet, it doesn’t function with Linux or Chrome.

 I love projectors!
 There’s nothing like getting that movie theater experience in the comfort of your own home.
 I’m currently in the market for a new one now that my old projector has finally tapped out.
 I’ve got my eye on the NM4 projector.